xkollar/xkollar.github.io/data/posts/2018-03-02-fine-grained-io-with-mtl-simplified.markdown

 In [previous article](2018-01-25-fine-grained-io-with-mtl.html) I have provided example of how to do selectively add "impure" actions into mtl monadic stack without full power of `MonadIO`.
-This what I have done though was to define separate newtype wrappers, which is useful if you want to have more cotrol and flexibility over possible interpreters.
-Most of the time however, you just want to have simpler code.
+There I have defined separate newtype wrappers, which is useful if you want to have more control and flexibility over possible interpreters.
+Most of the time however, one just wants to have simpler code.
 If that is what you are aiming for, you can have just one wrapper newtype and provide all instances for this particular wrapper.

 Diff.